rcgsheffield/bee_track/README.md

 The Flask application has four main components, which are workers that run in separate threads:

+- Trigger: handles triggering the camera and flashes using GPIO pins.
 - Cameras: reads in image data from a camera.
-- Trigger: handles triggering the GPIO pins, etc.
 - Rotation: sends a rotation signal to a stepper motor via GPIO pins.
 - Tracking: takes images from the greyscale camera's image queue (`cam.photo_queue`) and looks for the tag